-- Age: December 31, 2010. - Other demographic variables marital status, education, housing, financial situation: the date of the interview. - Work activity of those who changed their job or economic status was collected for each month of 2010.
-If the work activity stayed the same all the year round, one (yearly) value was entered.
+- Demographic variables age: 31 December 2011; marital status, education, housing, financial situation: the date of the interview. - Work activity was collected for each month of 2011 as well as currently.
 Work activity figures are gathered by self-definition of the respondent (respondents themselves choose among different types of activity the one that fits them the most).
-Its value depends primarily on the respondent's main occupation and on the time spent in it.
-Subsequently, other data related to the respondent's work activity (status in employment, profession) was collected.
-At the same time, in every month or as a year value, parallel activities were surveyed (second job, study) together with the data on receipt of pensions and social benefits. - Economic activity was not collected but derived from the monthly/yearly data (if monthly data was the basis, the activity with the highest incidence was coded as the yearly value).
-For those who completed their education in 2010 the latter half of the year was considered. - Current employment variables (current employment status, occupation): the date of the interview - Income data (both monetary and in kind): calendar year 2010. - Subjective questions focused on housing and financial problems: the date of the interview. - Health problems: last six or twelve months.

-- Housing, consumer durables, financial and social situation of household: the date of the interview, unless the question specifically refers to some other period. - Module questions: when the respondent was 14.
+Its value primarily depends on the respondent's main occupation and on the time spent in it.
+Subsequently, other data related to the respondent's work activity (status at work, profession) were collected as of the date of the interview.
+Parallel activities were surveyed (second job, study), together with data on receipt of pensions and parental benefits. - Economic activity was not collected but derived from the monthly/yearly data (if monthly data was the basis, the activity with the highest incidence was coded as the yearly value).
+For those who completed their education in 2011 the latter half of the year was considered. - Income data (both monetary and in kind): calendar year 2011. - Subjective questions focused on housing and financial problems: the date of the interview. - Health problems: last six or twelve months. - Housing, consumer durables, financial and social situation of household: the date of the interview, unless the question specifically refers to some other period.